tkuo-tkuo/ML-Security-in-Computer-Vision-System/README.md

 Interesting Observations
 <details>
-  <summary>Observation 1: Relationship between the complexity (depth) of ReLU neural networks and detection performance (FPR & FNR)</summary>
+  <summary>Experiment 1: Relationship between the complexity (depth) of ReLU neural networks and detection performance (FPR & FNR)</summary>

   In the similar ReLU neural networks, we can observe the performance of detection increase dramatically with the increase of the complexity.
 To be more concise, when the model becomes more complicated, this approach can achieve lower FPR and FNR (by using provenance of the first layer).